 The Olympia Kinship Conversations meets weekly on Tuesdays at the Hands on Children’s Museum 414 Jefferson St SE Olympia, WA 98501.
 Please contact us to register – free child care is available!

-Morning Kinship Support Group Starting back up in January 2016!
+Morning Kinship Support Group for 2016:

 We will have a morning Kinship support group here at the FESS Office from 10:00 am to 11:30 am for adults to meet, share, and have a cup of coffee in our conference room “C”.
 Please contact us for more upcoming dates!
 No child care is available, adults only.